ucw9q/restful-api-design-guidelines/README.md

 ### URIs
 * A URI identifies a resource.
 * URLs should include nouns, not verbs.
-* URI paths that refer to a collection of objects should consist of a plural noun, such as `orders` to refer to a set of all orders.
+* URI paths that refer to a collection of objects should consist of a plural noun, such as `/orders` to refer to a set of all orders.

 #### Examples